cogdog/splotbox/README.md

 ## Customize the Share Form

-You can now customize the field labels and the descriptions of the form where people submit new items to a SPLOTbox site.
-On your site navigate to the share form, and  activate the Wordpress Customizer from the admin bar.
+Using the WordPress Customizer, you can now edit the field labels and the descriptions of the form where people submit new items to a SPLOTbox site.
+When logged into and viewing your site, look under the **Customize** menu in the admin bar for **Sharing Form** (this opens the Customizer with the sharing form in view).

-There is a special section at the bottom to open:
+There is a special SPLOTbox pane to open:

 ![](images/customizer-section.jpg)

-Then from this pane, open "Share Form" (eventually the theme options will live here too)
+Then from this pane, open "Share Form"

 ![](images/customizer-share-form.jpg)